jross765/JKMyMoneyLibNTools/kmymoney-api-ext/README.md

 * Extended sub-module SecAcct:
   * `SecuritiesAccountTransactionManager`: new type "distribution" (as opposed to "dividend").
     As opposed to the sister project, this effectively *does not* lead to any difference in the generated transaction:
-    One of the splits generated will have another split action, as inteded, but it won't make any difference.
+    One of the splits generated will have another split action, as intended, but it won't make any difference.

 ### V. 0.5 &rarr; 0.6